Skip to main content

 A sophisticated analysis of estradiol’s influence on cognition requires a systems-biology perspective, examining the hormone’s role beyond simple receptor activation.
 Estradiol functions as a master regulator of neuronal homeostasis, intricately linking synaptic plasticity, bioenergetics, and neuro-immune function.

 The specific cognitive domains it governs are downstream effects of its fundamental role in maintaining the health and resilience of the neural architecture, particularly within the hippocampus and prefrontal cortex.
-A deep exploration of its interaction with the and neuroinflammatory pathways provides a compelling framework for understanding its impact on both normative cognitive aging and the pathophysiology of neurodegenerative diseases like Alzheimer’s.
+A deep exploration of its interaction with the cholinergic system and neuroinflammatory pathways provides a compelling framework for understanding its impact on both normative cognitive aging and the pathophysiology of neurodegenerative diseases like Alzheimer’s.

 Synaptic Plasticity and the Cholinergic Nexus